sveltejs/svelte/sites/svelte-5-preview/src/routes/docs/content/01-api/02-runes.md

 </button>
 ```

 > Objects and arrays passed to `$state.frozen` will be shallowly frozen using `Object.freeze()`.
-If you don't want them to be frozen, then you should pass in a clone of those objects
+If you don't want them to be frozen, then you should pass in a clone of the object or array you want to use.

 ## `$derived`